bgrose/TeachingPython/Projects/Examples.md

 **Exercise 3:**

 Create a function called `changeMaker()` that will allow the user to input the change owed to the user.
 The code will then figure out the proper bills and coinage for the user, using $20, $10, $5, $1, quarters, nickels, dimes, and pennies.
 It will then give the change.

+**Exercise 4:**

+Using Numpy and MatPlot, make a graph that has a sin and cosine graph with labels and legends in the function `graph()`